cassiorsfreitas/blog/_posts/communication-over-the-web.md

 ## Web services

-The protocol between pins and sockets is defined through a communication interface called API (Application Programming Interface).
-So, we can say that APIs are interfaces created to establish a communication protocol between two applications.
-And each API operates according to a specific network protocol, depending on your needs and goals.
-For example:
+APIs, short for Application Programming Interfaces, serve as communication interfaces shaping the protocol between pins and sockets.
+Their core purpose is to establish seamless communication between two applications.
+Each API operates in accordance with a specific network protocol, tailored to meet specific needs and objectives.

 ## RESTful Web Service